 Conclusion: Why HVAC Is a Strategic FM Priority

-HVAC is no longer just about heating or cooling.
+This is no longer just about heating or cooling.
 It is a core building system tied to cost savings, occupant health, and regulatory compliance.
-Whether you’re managing a hospital, warehouse, office tower, or university campus — your approach to HVAC will directly affect your facility’s performance and longevity.
+Whether you’re managing a hospital, warehouse, office tower, or university campus — your approach to will directly affect your facility’s performance and longevity.